Refeed Day: Boost Your Metabolism & Burn More Fat

 Normally a weight loss diet consists of relatively low carbohydrates.
 On your refeed day, however, 50-55% of your calories will come from carbs.

 Conversely, you should decrease fat on refeed days to 20-25% of calories.
 Because if you eat fat when carbs are high, it’s more likely to be stored as body fat.
-Yet another reason to avoid high-fat junk foods during a refeed.
+Another reason to avoid high-fat junk foods during a refeed.

 How Often to Refeed